Toyin Saraki

-Toyin Ojora-Saraki LLB, LLM, BL (born 6 September 1964) is a global health advocate, healthcare philanthropist and the Founder-President of Wellbeing Foundation Africa.
+Toyin Ojora-Saraki LLB, LLM, BL (born 6 September 1964) is a Nigerian global health advocate, healthcare philanthropist and the Founder-President of Wellbeing Foundation Africa.

 Early life and education

 Toyin Saraki was born into the Ojora and Adele royal families of Lagos, Nigeria, as the daughter of the Yoruba aristocrat Oloye Adekunle Ojora, the Otunba of Lagos, and granddaughter of Omoba Abdulaziz Ojora, the Olori Omo-Oba of Lagos.
 On her maternal side, she is the daughter of the Erelu Oodua, Iyaloye Ojuolape Ojora (née Akinfe), and granddaughter of Iyaloye Sabainah Akinkugbe, who was also herself a chieftess.
 The Akinfes are a titled family of industrialists from Ondo State.

 She had her elementary education at St Saviour's School, Ikoyi, Lagos, and Holy Child College Lagos, after which she went to the United Kingdom and attended Roedean School, Brighton.
 She achieved her L.L.B degree in law from the London School of Oriental and African Studies and her L.L.M in International Economic Law from King's College London, both of the University of London.
 She returned to Nigeria and was called to the Nigerian Bar in 1989.